EBI-Metagenomics/mgnify-biata-2021/docs/source/assembly-2.rst

 |question| How many different InterPro entries are matched by the pCDS?

-|question| Why is this figure different to the number of pCDS that have InterProScan hits?
+|question| Why is this number different to the number of pCDS that have InterProScan hits?

 |action| Click on the **GO Terms** sub-tab.
 This shows a summary of the most common GO terms annotated to the pCDS as both bar charts, and pie charts.